 On behalf of the Massachusetts Association for Mental Health (MAMH), thank you for your continued commitment to the health and well-being of people with behavioral health conditions and their families.
 As you well know, we are experiencing a behavioral health pandemic in the wake of the COVID-19 viral pandemic.
 The impetus to invest in promotion and prevention initiatives, access to evidence-based treatment, and recovery supports is greater than ever.
-I write to provide our FY23 budget priorities and to address and respond to the Governor's FY23 H2 Budget.
+I write to provide our FY23 budget priorities, and their intersection with the Governor's H2 Budget and the House Budget, H.4701.
 I also write to indicate support for certain outside sections of the H2 budget.